 The OLED804 and OLED854 replace last year’s terrific OLED803 range.
 It boasts the 3rd-gen, two-chip version of the P5 picture processor that’s more powerful than the previous iteration and capable of producing a 20% picture improvement for Philips’ 1000-nit capable panels.

 The sound system is an integrated 2.1 effort driven by 50W of power.
 Otherwise, we have all versions of HDR included, Android 9 OS support and Alexa integration.
 The TV’s design has what the Dutch brand refers to as a “premium minimalist European design”.

 Both the OLED804 and OLED854 sport a chrome frame but different stands.
 The OLED804 opts for metal feet, while the OLED854 has a swivel T-bar stand.

-We’ve reviewed the OLED804 and it’s another stunner from Philips.
-It “delivers the most refined, natural pictures Philips has ever produced from an OLED TV”, and with Dolby Vision/HDR10+ compatibility at an aggressive price, the OLED804 is a very consumer friendly set.
+We’ve reviewed the OLED804 and it’s another stunner, delivering “the most refined, natural pictures Philips has ever produced from an OLED TV”, and with Dolby Vision/HDR10+ compatibility at an aggressive price, the OLED804 is a very consumer friendly set.

 - 55PUS9104/12 − £1200

 Designed in collaboration with Scandinavian firm Georg Jensen, the 9104 features a slim bezel and highly polished blade feet that give the set a minimalist aesthetic.

 HDR10+ and HLG are supported, but there’s no room for Dolby Vision.
 Instead there’s HDR Premium, which appears to be Philips’ own interpretation of HDR for its pricier TVs.